BREAKING DAWN: PART I

-This question is not an idiotic one (although the reason for the question most definitely is).
-This is at the heart of the story in Breaking Dawn: Part 1 (or to use the surreal and pretentious full title The Twilight Saga: Breaking Dawn: Part 1--so many colons...).
+This question is not an idiotic one.
+This is at the heart of the story in Breaking Dawn: Part 1 or to use the surreal and pretentious full title The Twilight Saga: Breaking Dawn: Part 1.
 In fact, the entire story pivots on this oh-so-very-important-but-unanswerable-question.

 Not being well-versed in vampire lore, one can say I may be unaware of how the undead can bring life.
-However, if memory serves correct, the entire problem (plotwise) in Van Helsing (a film that was nothing but a series of problems for an audience) was that Dracula could not have a child simply because he could produce living sperm to create life.
+However, if memory serves correct, the entire problem in Van Helsing was that Dracula could not have a child simply because he could produce living sperm to create life.

 Yet I digress.

-We start where we should in this turgid drama: with Taylor Lautner shirtless.
-His character, one Jacob.
-Black.
-Ooh. runs out into the forest in a fury.
-He's just received an invitation to the wedding of Bella Swoon...I mean, Swann (Kristen Stewart) and EDWARD CULLEN (Robert Pattinson).
-All of Bella's fantasies have come to this: marriage at 18 to the most perfect man ever created--he won't touch her until they're legally wed (why do I hear Look At Me, I'm Sandra Dee playing in my head?), keeps saving her (or saving himself for her, I don't know) has six-pack abs and sparkling skin.
+We start with Taylor Lautner shirtless.
+His character, Jacob Black, runs out into the forest in a fury.
+He's just received an invitation to the wedding of Bella Swann (Kristen Stewart) and EDWARD CULLEN (Robert Pattinson).
+All of Bella's fantasies have come to this: marriage at 18 to the most perfect man ever created.
 Still, she hesitates (though we don't know why).

 The actual story in Breaking Dawn: Part 1 is quite simple, easily described.
-Bella (the human) and EDWARD CULLEN (the vampire) get married.
+Bella the human and EDWARD CULLEN the vampire get married.
 They go to an island off the coast of Rio de Janiero for the honeymoon.
-They have sex (AT LONG LAST!)
+At long last, they have sex!

 Whatever is a vampire to do with a dead wife?
 Obviously, bring out the undead.

-The werewolves attack, but now Jacob.
-Black.
-Ooh., who has joined in an unholy alliance with the Cold Ones to save Bella, has 'imprinted' on Renesmee (meaning that she cannot be killed since he now plans to make her his mate...dear God is this nutty), and we end Breaking Dawn: Part 1 with Bella awakening...as a vampire!
+The werewolves attack, but now Jacob, who has joined in an unholy alliance with the Cold Ones to save Bella, has 'imprinted' on Renesmee, meaning that she cannot be killed since he now plans to make her his mate (dear God is this nutty), and we end Breaking Dawn: Part 1 with Bella awakening as a vampire!

 After seeing all the goings-on in Part 1, the only thing I could think of was, 'really, what MORE could there POSSIBLY BE?'
-Furthermore, why would ever care about what more there could be when if one thinks about it, the story should have really finished when Bella and EDWARD CULLEN (or as I loving call him, Sullen Cullen) finally do it (whether you interpret that as meaning 'marry' or 'intercourse' I leave to you).
+Furthermore, why would ever care about what more there could be when if one thinks about it, the story should have really finished when Bella and EDWARD CULLEN (or as I loving call him, Sullen Cullen) finally 'marry', or have 'intercourse'.
 I could not shake the impression that Stephanie Meyer had basically run out of story once her wish-fulfillment of the perfect wedding to the perfect man was accomplished, so she had to give our characters a new complication.

-Bella got what she wanted: she got EDWARD CULLEN, she got sex, she even got changed to a vampire (which has been her goal since Twilight).
-Therefore, now that she has everything she's ever longed for (and even a surprise child to boot), why continue with her story?
+Bella got what she wanted: she got EDWARD CULLEN, she got sex, she even got changed to a vampire.
+Therefore, now that she has everything she's ever longed for and even a surprise child to boot, why continue with her story?